Housing that is Affordable and Safe

 Improving Laws Protecting Women and Girls from Violence

 Too many women and girls experience violence in our state and around the country.
 In Minnesota, 80% of female homicide victims (2005-2015) were attributed to domestic violence See Femicide Report, Minnesota Coalition for Battered Women (2106).
-I will advocate and fight for to improve laws that prevent and respond to violence against women and girls.
+I will advocate and fight for to improve laws that prevent and respond to violence against women and girls, including our trans sisters.
 Adequate resources must be allocated to ensure that our laws hold perpetrators accountable and support survivors.

 I will support legislation to improve our response to victims of domestic violence and sexual assault among women of color, especially Native American and Indigenous women (84% of American Indian or Alaska Native have experienced violence in their lifetime, NIJ Journal No. 288 (June 17, 2016)).
 My cousin Rebecca was murdered in 2015 in South Minneapolis.
 Her killer has never been caught, leaving our family without justice.
 Our family’s story is one of many thousands of missing and murdered Indigenous women nationwide.